 Submit a 3" x 5" card with your recipe, your name and address.
+Recipe is for judging only.
 No pre-made or pie mixes will be allowed.

 The main ingredient must be apples.
 However, pies may include other fruits or ingredients.
-Failure to adhere to these rules will disgualify the entered pie from the competition.
+Failure to adhere to these rules will disqualify the entered pie from the competition.